C++98 Primer: Namespaces, References, and Scope Resolution

 3.2 Accessing Namespace Members

-Another core use of :: is to access members within a namespace.
-We already used this operator extensively when discussing namespaces earlier:
+Another core use of :: is to access members of a namespace.
+We have already used this operator extensively when discussing namespaces:

 :: can also be used to access static members and nested types of a class.
-Although we haven't formally covered classes in this chapter, this usage is very similar to namespaces, so let's get familiar with it first:
+Although we haven't formally covered classes yet, this usage is very similar to namespaces, so let's get familiar with it now:

 public: